 You can feel good knowing that we have over 20 years experience building and flying models and we know what works and what doesn’t. we certainly could have benefitted greatly from a guide that was meant for beginners to this amazing hobby way back when we started.

 This is what this website is about, helping you the new to the hobby individual, realize how important it is to have the tools to avoid the frustration that could end your enjoyment in this hobby quickly.
-We want to help you keep your money that you spent investing in this hobby.

 With any new hobby you are bound to make mistakes and in this hobby you just cannot afford to make too many or the plane won’t even be airworthy (which means to be able to fly properly without serious corrections needing to be made).